Ancient Americas: Uncovering the First Civilizations!

 Let’s begin today’s journey of the ancient Americas in the wondrous sacred city of Machu Picchu.
 Despite Spanish conquistadors invading lands during the 16th century, and absolutely wiping out traces of Inca history and religious practices; there was one city that remained hidden and untouched.
 What they were unable to find- they were thankfully unable to destroy.
 This incredible sacred citadel, is known as Machu Picchu.

-Machu Picchu is located around 50 miles northwest of of Cuzco, Peru; specifically in the Cordillera de Vilcabamba of the Andes Mountains.
+Machu Picchu is located around 50 miles northwest of Cuzco, Peru; specifically in the Cordillera de Vilcabamba of the Andes Mountains.
 This land is believed to have once been a royal estate or sacred religious site for Inca leaders.
 For hundreds of years, the citadel remained a secret, known to only peasants living amongst the area, and local Peruvians.

 The Height of an Empire

 The Inca Empire successfully reigned over Peru and western South America in the 15th and 16th centuries.
-Throughout its height, civilization included corn farmers who also raised llamas, priests leading the worship of nature gods, and workers whom built stone buildings and roads throughout the empire.
+Throughout its height, civilization included corn farmers who also raised llamas, priests leading the worship of nature gods, and workers who built stone buildings and roads throughout the empire.
 (Daniels; p.92) The 5 mile region was comprised of over an impressive 150 buildings!
 These structures ranged from simple baths and houses to grand temples and sanctuaries.
 Particularly notable, is the Temple of the Sun.
 This stunning ancient temple includes windows custom cut to catch the rays of the summer solstice!
 (Daniels; p.95) Pretty incredible, right?!
 Additionally, the Intihuatana, (otherwise known as the Hitching Post of the Sun) is an impressive 6-foot-tall sundial; one of the few untouched sacred stones remaining of Inca history.
 (Daniels; p.95)

 Rediscovering Ancient Lands

-Considering Spanish conquistadors never actually made it to Machu Picchu, its abandonment is believed to be due, possibly to the outbreak of the small-pox epidemic.
+Considering Spanish conquistadors never actually made it to Machu Picchu, its abandonment is believed to be due, possibly to the outbreak of the smallpox epidemic.
 This ancient citadel was considered re-discovered in 1911; when Peruvian guide, Melchor Arteaga led Yale professor, Hiram Bingham up its sacred path.
-(Daniels; p.92) The purpose of this ancient land is one that is still debated amongst scholars and archeologists today.
-For example, some archeologists believe Machu Picchu was built as the religious destination for Inca emperor Pachacuti.
+(Daniels; p.92) The purpose of this ancient land is one that is still debated among scholars and archeologists today.
+For example, some archeologists believe Machu Picchu was built as the religious destination for the Inca emperor Pachacuti.
 (Daniels; p.95) Other hypotheses include quite the differentiating range of ideas.
 These include: the region being used as a prison, a trade hub, a station for testing new crops, a women’s retreat or a city devoted to the coronation of kings.

 Fast forward to the year 1937.
 A woodcutter stumbles upon carved erect stone monuments in the forests of modern-day Belize.
 Turns out, it was quite the discovery to come across!
 Known by the Spanish name, Caracol, the woodcutter had just so happened to re-discover a pre-historic city; one of the major metropolises of the Great Maya Empire!
 (Daniels; p.
 83) Initially, archeologists surveyed the area throughout 1952-1953.
 However, it wasn’t until 1985, a team lead by archeologists Diane and Arlen Chase of the University of Central Florida, started excavation of the jungle site on a more extensive scale.